 Surprisingly, sliced bread became part of war rationing, but for only a couple of months.
 In 1943, the War Rationing Board listed sliced bread among the items that were to be rationed.
 The reasoning was that it would reduce consumption of the waxed paper in which sliced loaves were wrapped.

-However, there was so much public outcry the government removed the ban.
-The War Production Board had been informed that there was plenty of waxed paper to supply the country for several years forward.
+Because steel was also rationed, the government did not want more bread-slicing machines to be made.
+Whether it was the concern over waxed paper or the idea that bread-slicing machines might continue to be made, the public was having none of it.
+There was so much public outcry that the government removed the ban.
+And the War Production Board was informed that there was plenty of waxed paper to supply the country for several years forward.

 Today as much as 80 percent of all bread is sold sliced.

 For another story on bread, click on Wonder Bread: The Most Famous White Bread.